soedinglab/transannot/README.md

 ### Dowloading databases

 In this step, sequence database for homology search will be downloaded.
-Default database is UniProtKB and can be obtained using a below command:
+Default database is PDB70 and can be obtained using a below command:

-    transannot downloaddb UniProtKB <outDB> <tmp> [options]
+    transannot downloaddb PDB70 <outDB> <tmp> [options]

 To see other options for your choice, please use the below command: